Updated: Oct 13

 So, back to back, I met my frantic mind AND discovered a way to calm it.

-However, after the meditation workshop, I experimented with being fully present.
+After the meditation workshop, I experimented with being fully present with my patients.
 Listening 100%, with no inner planning.
 I was astonished, after their story was finished, that the diagnosis and treatment plan just popped, fully formed, into my head.
 So, there had been no need to do all that thinking while trying to listen.

 It was so much more relaxing to just listen.
 And I'm sure my patients felt more listened to.